quynhXEM/chat.web/docs/choosing-an-issue.md

 - It is a problem or feature you care about.
 - It concerns a type of code you know a little about.
 - You think you can understand what's needed.
-- It already has approval from Element Web's designers (look for comments from members of the [Product](https://github.com/orgs/element-hq/teams/product/members) or [Design](https://github.com/orgs/element-hq/teams/design/members) teams).
+- It already has approval from SOC Connect Web's designers (look for comments from members of the [Product](https://github.com/orgs/element-hq/teams/product/members) or [Design](https://github.com/orgs/element-hq/teams/design/members) teams).